ATS Resume Keywords: How to Optimize Your CV for Applicant Tracking Systems

 What Are ATS Resume Keywords?

 ATS keywords are specific words and phrases that an employer's system is programmed to look for when evaluating CVs.
-These keywords typically include: job titles and role names (the exact title of the position and related seniority levels), technical skills and tools (specific software, platforms, programming languages, and tools), industry terminology (standard vocabulary used by professionals in that field), certifications and qualifications (professional credentials that the role requires or favors), and educational qualifications that match what the role requires.
+These keywords include: job titles and role names, technical skills and tools such as specific software, platforms, programming languages, and tools, industry terminology that is the standard vocabulary used by professionals in that field, certifications and qualifications that the role requires or favors, and educational qualifications that match what the role requires.

 How to Find the Right Keywords for Your CV